Life Insurance Tips for New Families

 Understand your options.
 It helps to know the main types of life insurance and their advantages for young parents.
 Term life insurance has a lower initial cost, and remains in effect for a specific length of time at a set premium.
 Term life often is popular among young adults who want lower-costing coverage options to help pay off mortgages, loans or other debts should the unexpected happen.

 Whole life insurance gives you protection for your whole life and has payments (aka premiums) that stay the same even if your health conditions change.
-Universal life insurance also offers lifelong coverage, but has flexible premiums you can adjust as your circumstances change.
-While whole and universal life policies typically cost more than term life insurance, they offer longer-term protection and can build cash value you can access during your lifetime.
+Universal life insurance offers long-term coverage, but has flexible premiums you can adjust as your circumstances change.
+While whole and universal life policies typically cost more than term life insurance, they offer longer-term protection and can build cash value you can access during the life of your policy.
 Sometimes, people purchase term life insurance and convert to whole life insurance later on.
 Read more about when to convert term to whole life insurance.

 Know how much to get.
 Here’s a simple way to get an estimate of how much life insurance you may need: first, add up all your projected expenses, including debts, the mortgage or rent, monthly living expenses, childcare and future tuition costs when your kids get older.
 Then, subtract those expenses from the surviving breadwinner’s projected income and other financial assets (such as savings and investments).
 The difference between the two will give you a ballpark idea of how much life insurance to get.
 You can read more about how much life insurance to get, or try out our Life Insurance Calculator to streamline the process — check it out!